TMJ Disorder Treatment at Strathcona Dental Clinic in Edmonton

 Causes of TMD

-When there is an issue with your TMJ, it causes a condition known as temporomandibular disorder, or TMD.
+When there is an issue with your TMJ, it causes a condition known as a temporomandibular disorder or TMD.
 The exact cause of TMD can be difficult to pinpoint.
 However, there are certain factors that lead to it, including:

 - Bruxism, or the grinding and clenching of your teeth.